Edgemoor Neighborhood Association

 approved, refreshments will only be provided at the quarterly general meetings.

-first Friday morning “Walk and Talk” was a lot of fun and good exercise.
-The walks will continue each Friday morning,
+The first Friday morning “Walk and Talk” was a

 weather permitting, and anyone can come and participate.
 The group meets at the Bayside Swimming Pool